mplavala/webpconverter/README.md

 Usage
 -----
-There are two components: plugin that takes care of standard images and a snippet to handle images displayed via CSS.
+There are two components: plugin that takes care of standard images and a snippet to handle images displayed in some other way, e.g. via CSS as a background image.

 ### Plugin
 The plugin WebP Converter works out of the box.
 Just install it and you are good to go.